Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/set-up-spf-in-office-365-to-help-prevent-spoofing.md

 ## <a name="next-steps-after-you-set-up-spf-for-office-365"></a>Pasos siguientes: Una vez configurado SPF para Office 365

-¿Tiene problemas con el registro TXT de SPF?
-Lea [Solución de problemas: Procedimientos recomendados para SPF en Office 365](how-office-365-uses-spf-to-prevent-spoofing.md#SPFTroubleshoot).
+Having trouble with your SPF TXT record?
+Read [Troubleshooting: Best practices for SPF in Office 365](how-office-365-uses-spf-to-prevent-spoofing.md#SPFTroubleshoot).

- SPF está diseñado para ayudar a evitar la suplantación de identidad, pero existen técnicas de suplantación de identidad contra las que SPF no puede ofrecer protección.
-Para obtener protección contra estas, una vez que haya configurado SPF, también debe configurar DKIM y DMARC para Office 365.
-Vea [Usar DKIM para validar el correo electrónico saliente enviado desde su dominio personalizado en Office 365](use-dkim-to-validate-outbound-email.md) para comenzar.
-A continuación, vea [Usar DMARC para validar el correo electrónico en Office 365](use-dmarc-to-validate-email.md).
+ SPF is designed to help prevent spoofing, but there are spoofing techniques that SPF cannot protect against.
+In order to protect against these, once you have set up SPF, you should also configure DKIM and DMARC for Office 365.
+To get started, see [Use DKIM to validate outbound email sent from your custom domain in Office 365](use-dkim-to-validate-outbound-email.md).
+Next, see [Use DMARC to validate email in Office 365](use-dmarc-to-validate-email.md).